Liam Fox: Breaches of parliamentary rules

-In March 2010, Fox admitted breaking parliamentary rules on two occasions by visiting Sri Lanka on a trip paid for by the Sri Lankan government without declaring the trip in the Register of Members' Financial Interests in the required time of 30 days and failing to declare an interest in Sri Lanka when asking ministers how much UK aid had been given to Sri Lanka.
+In March 2010, Fox admitted breaking parliamentary rules on two occasions by visiting Sri Lanka on a trip paid for by the Government of Sri Lanka without declaring the trip in the Register of Members' Financial Interests in the required time of 30 days and failing to declare an interest in Sri Lanka when asking ministers how much UK aid had been given to Sri Lanka.
 Fox has declared all of his trips to Sri Lanka paid for by the Sri Lankan government in the Register of Members' Financial Interests.
 One trip he took in November 2007 was declared two months late.
 Fox blamed a "changeover of staffing responsibilities" for this error.
 Of the five trips to Sri Lanka mentioned in the BBC article, three were paid for fully by the Sri Lankan government.
 Those not paid in full by the Sri Lankan government were paid for by the Sri Lankan Development Trust.

 Fox stated that he had been working for 'all sides of the ethnic divide': "I have been involved in attempts to promote peace and reconciliation in Sri Lanka, involving all sides of the ethnic divide, since I was a foreign minister in 1997.
 During my most recent visit, I spoke at a press conference to outline my reasons for being there.
 The declaration of the visit you refer to in November 2007 was highlighted in an end-of-year audit following a changeover of staffing responsibilities.
 The registrar was immediately notified and my register entry was updated accordingly.
 All visits have been fully declared on the House of Commons Register of Members' Interests and are therefore public knowledge and entirely legitimate.
 I do, however, recognise that when asking one question in 2008, I should have noted an interest and will be writing to the registrar to make this clear".